yonekurayuuki/gitbook-plugin-table-cell-merge/README.md

   ```
 ![sample](img/sample.png)

-## How to add this plugin into package.json
+## How to add this plug-in into package.json

 * Run the following command to insert this plug-in into package.json: